Welcome!

 The following graphic illustrates this whole progress described above.

-Together with other projects dedicated to the integration of refugee teachers, the IGEL project part of a "Nationwide Network for Qualification Programs for International Teachers".
+Together with other projects dedicated to the integration of teachers trained abroad, the IGEL project forms part of a "Nationwide Network for Qualification Programs for International Teachers".
 Within this network, exchange takes place on a wide range of program-related topics (e.g. program design and accompanying research).
 Furthermore, political work as well as events for further education and training are planned and carried out withing said platform.

-This included the Summer School "Professionalization of School Competencies" at the University of Siegen, which took place from July 15 to 16, 2022.
-Among all participants also 4 students from the project IGEL were present.
+This includes a Summer School, such as the "Professionalization of School Competencies" at the University of Siegen, which took place from July 15 to 16, 2022.
+Among the participants, 4 students from the project IGEL were present.
 Participants from all institutions used the opportunity for professional development and exchange with other international teachers and through their participation made a valuable contribution towards a successfull event.

 Funding